Brick-and-mortar estate agents’ fees continue to climb, so if you’re looking to sell, why not consider the alternatives?

-Ben Fillmore, managing director of marketing and design agency ehouse, says the images used to market a home should be specific to that property.
+Ben Fillmore, managing director of marketing and design agency ehouse, says that the images used to market a home should be specific to that property.

-'If it’s a remote rural property then purchasers will want to see a range of shots that show the property off – the land available, the views and so on,' he says.
+“If it’s a remote rural property then purchasers will want to see a range of shots that show the property off – the land available, the views and so on,” he says.

-'If it’s a modern property in a central location then lifestyle shots showing the fixtures and fittings may be of more interest than, say, photos of the bathroom.'
+“If it’s a modern property in a central location then lifestyle shots showing the fixtures and fittings may be of more interest than, say, photos of the bathroom.”

-Fillmore says in almost all cases the communal living areas should be shown at their best, along with the most appealing angle of the front and a couple of decent garden shots, looking both to and from the house.
+Fillmore says that in almost all cases the communal living areas should be shown at their best, along with the most appealing angle of the front and a couple of decent garden shots, looking both to and from the house.